 Reddit is a gigantic online forum boasting an impressive Alexa rank – 30.

-It is a gold mine for driving traffic to your website, but you need to be careful.
+It is a gold mine for driving traffic to your website, but you need to be careful when implementing it in your media marketing plan.

 Reddit users hate spammers…

-They don’t seem to have much use for internet marketers in general.
+They don’t seem to have much use for content marketers in general.

 Stratupbros puts it aptly.